ni/nilrt-snac-guide/source/gen_sys_desc.rst

 Controls Summary
 ----------------

-This table lists the compliance of NI Linux RT to the NIST 800-171 controls.
+This table lists the compliance of NI Linux RT to the NIST SP 800-171 controls.
 This table lists only those controls which have not been withdrawn.